-The Action Group’s 2020 Annual Employer Benefits Survey, which launches January 27, 2020, is a unique and important way to gain insight into comprehensive health plan benefits benchmarks and innovations from Minnesota employers.
+The Action Group’s 2020 Annual Employer Benefits Survey, is a unique and important way to gain insight into comprehensive health plan benefits benchmarks and innovations from Minnesota employers.
 FREE and CONFIDENTIAL, the Survey is open to ALL employers with employees in Minnesota.

 A flyer with details about this year’s Survey is available here.

 “With the New Year comes a new focus on gaining insight into health plan benefit benchmarks and Minnesota employer innovations to inform 2021 open enrollment planning,” says Jon Schloemer, VP of HR shared services for Fleet Farm.
 View Jon’s new blog about the importance of the Survey to his organization here!